hsarji/eoc-ny/manuscript/_eoc-ny-wte.md

 	+ Does a surviving spouse have a right of election against savings bonds?
 	+ Can a surviving spouse claim a savings bond under the family exemption?

 <a id="updates"></a>

 <details>
 <summary style="color:grey; font-size: 23px;" >UPDATES TO THIS PROJECT (click to expand)</summary>
 <br>

+2024-03-31 - Added a question about [NYS and NYC transfer tax on gifts of membership interests of an LLC that owns real property](#re-llc-gift-transfer-tax).

 2024-03-21 - Added questions about [savings bonds](#savings-bond).